 Pay No Fees Unless We Win

-Albuquerque sees serious accidents every week.
-In February 2026 alone, an 18-year-old was arrested for drunk driving after crashing into a city bus on Central Avenue.
-Just weeks earlier in January, two separate overnight crashes took two lives when drivers not wearing seat belts were killed in a head-on collision and a single-vehicle crash on I-25.
+Albuquerque is a city with deep roots and a strong sense of community.
+But serious accidents happen here regularly, and when they do, the people affected are often left navigating something they were never prepared for.
+In February 2026, an 18-year-old was arrested for drunk driving after crashing into a city bus on Central Avenue.
+Just weeks earlier, two separate overnight crashes on I-25 took two lives when drivers not wearing seat belts were killed in a head-on collision and a single-vehicle crash.

 Meet Your Legal Team, Led by Jack Zinda